 The Yes/No Fault questions are the most commonly used.
 Answering ‘No’ to any question type that has ‘Fault’ in its name will result in a fault.
 You have the option to predefine descriptions of common faults when you create the question in CityReporter Web (see our tutorial on How To Set Up Easy Fault Descriptions).
 When completing the inspection, you can choose from one of your predefined fault descriptions or write any comment you like in the description box.
 You can also attach pictures of the fault.

 Yes/No questions are for simple yes or no answers, and a fault will not be created if you answer ‘No’ to this question.

 3. Yes/No/NA Fault

 This question type gives you the option to choose ‘Not Applicable’ as an answer, which will not create a fault.
-For example, you may use a standard checklist for all locations, but not all locations have the same equipment or furnishings.
+For example, you may use a standard form for all locations, but not all locations have the same equipment or furnishings.

 4. Yes/No Priority Fault and Yes/No/NA Priority Fault

 These question types also have an added feature of being ‘Priority Fault’ questions, which means you can set a priority level for a fault.
 Priority levels are High, Medium and Low, and the interpretation of what that means is left up to your inspectors.
 Also see our Overview Of Priority Icons to learn more.

 5. Min/Max Priority Fault